tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Labels MAY be used purely for display.

 This section summarises representation choices.
-Full normative constraints on the response structure of `Responses` is found in [3.1 Structure of Response (normative)
+Full normative constraints on the response structure of `Responses` is found in [4.1 Structure of Response (normative)](../bdqtest/index.md#41-structure-of-response-normative) of the [BDQ Tests: Concepts, Types, and Use](../bdqtest/index.md).
-](../guide/bdqtest/index.md#31-structure-of-response-normative) of the [bdqtest: landing page](../guide/bdqtest/index.md).

 #### 2.1.1 Table of Representations of Response Properties (non-normative)